-CMMs that specify gear restrictions or requirements for daily catch and effort reporting
+CMMs that specify gear restrictions or requirments. for daily catch and effort reporting

-Topic Observer Notes Reference Requirements for markings and identification of fishing vessels CMM 2004-03 lists the requirements to implement the international standards and specifications published by FAO for Marking and Identification of Fishing Vessels.
-Observers are asked to report on the minimum standard data fields on vessel markings.
-Observers are asked to check the markings of the vessel to ensure that they are up to the standards required.
-CMM 2004-03 Driftnets CMM 2008-04 prohibits vessels from using large scale driftnets on the high seas.
-Countries are asked to report annually on measures taken in relation to monitoring, control and surveillance of large-scale driftnet fishing on the high seas.
-CMM 2008-04 Observers are asked to report if a vessel has a large-scale driftnet on board.
-Abandoned drift nets that are observed in the water must also be reported, because ghost-fishing can have ongoing detrimental impact on the marine ecosystem including species of special interest.

-CMMs that specify gear restrictions or requirements for daily catch and effort reporting

-Topic Observer Notes Reference Data Buoys CMM 2009-05 seeks to protect data buoys, which are important for weather and tsunami monitoring, from damage due to fishing activities.
+Topic ear restrictions or requirments. for daily catch and eff Observer Notes Reference Markings and Identification of Fishing Vessels This CMM is intended to apply the FAO standard vessel marking specifications to fishing vessels on the WCPFC Record of fishing Vessels CMM 2004-03 Each member of the Commission shall ensure that operators of vessels are required to mark the vessels for their identification with their International Telecommunication Union Radio Call Signs (IRCS) -Observers are asked to report using the minimum standard data fields on vessel markings, they are asked to check the markings of the vessel to ensure that they are up to the FAO required standards.
+CMM 2004-03 Driftnet The use of large-scale driftnets 1 on the high seas within the Convention Area shall be prohibited and such nets shall be considered prohibited fishing gear, the use of which shall constitute a serious violation in accordance with Article 25 of the WCPFC Convention CMM 2008-04 prohibits vessels from using large scale driftnets on the high seas.
+CCMs are asked to report annually on measures taken in relation to monitoring, control and surveillance of large-scale driftnet fishing on the high seas.
+Observers are asked to report if a vessel has a large-scale driftnet on board.
+Abandoned drift nets that are observed in the water must also be reported.
+Ghost-fishing by these abandoned nets can have ongoing detrimental impact on the marine ecosystem including species of special interest.
+CMM 2008-04 Data Buoys Data buoys are defined as floating devices, either drifting or anchored, that are deployed by governmental or recognized scientific organizations or entities for the purpose of electronically collecting and measuring environmental data.
+CMM 2009-05 seeks to protect data buoys, which are important for weather and tsunami monitoring, from damage due to fishing activities.
 Operators are prohibited from fishing within one nautical mile of or interacting with a data buoy.
 Operator are encouraged to report all entanglements to the flag State.
-CMM 2009-05 Observers are asked to note the buoys describe in this CMM and the information package attachment.
+Observers are asked to note the buoys description in this CMM and the information package attachment.
 When a vessel encounters one of the buoys described in this CMM, an observer must collect information as required in the CMM, noting the type of buoy and its location.
-Daily catch and effort reporting CMM 2013-05 requires that operators maintain daily catch and effort records on board the vessel and to submit a copy to the flag State at prescribed times.
-This CMM is intended to ensure that all CCMs can provide detailed catch and effort data on their fishing activities to the Commission, in accordance with WCPFC rules for scientific data submission.
-Observers have the right to inspect this daily vessel log, to get information required for ROP forms.
-Observers are asked to note whether the vessel operator maintains this log daily.
-CMM 2013-05
+CMM 2009-05 Daily Catch & Effort Reporting CCM's shall ensure that the master of each vessel flying its flag in the Convention Area shall complete an accurate electronic log of every day that it spends on the high seas of the Convention Area including trips that fish EEZ 's under bilateral arrangements as well as high seas in one trip.
+CMM 2022-06 Each CCM shall require the master of each vessel flying its flag in the Convention Area to keep an accurate and unaltered original or copy of the required information electronically and pertaining to the current trip onboard the vessel at all times during a trip.
+Observers have the right to inspect the daily vessel log, to get information for ROP data collections.
+Observers are asked to note whether the vessel operator maintains the vessel log daily.
+CMM 2022-06

+CMMs relevant to the Monitoring, Control and Surveillance (MCS) Scheme, including Regional Observer Programme